 The Quest for the Holy Grail of Leadership Development

-Ironically this has coincided with the exponential growth of the leadership development industry during the past 30 years, with an annual leadership development spend of about $14 billion in the US alone (Gurdjian, 2014).
+Ironically this has coincided with the exponential growth of the leadership development industry during the past thirty years, with about $14 billion spent annually in the US alone on leadership development.
+A recent UK study reported only 7% of managers stated that their companies effectively develop their business leaders.

 This raises some very important questions: